Measures to be taken based on the basic response policy

-The state of emergency and priority preventative measures issued in April 2021 were lifted in all prefectures on September 30, 2021.
+The priority preventative measures issued in January 2022 were lifted in all prefectures on March 21, 2022.

 We would like to ask for your continued cooperation in preventing the spread of infection.

 (1) Restrictions regarding dining and drinking establishments, etc.

 - Drinking and dining establishments are, in principle, open for business as usual.
 However, some prefectures may request restrictions, such as limiting the number of people.
 In this case, follow the prefecture's requests.

 - If the number of new cases shows an increase, establishments will be requested to shorten their business hours, pursuant to Article 24, Paragraph 9 of the Act on Special Measures for Pandemic Influenza and New Infectious Diseases Preparedness and Response (Act No. 31 of 2012, hereinafter referred to as the "Act").
 In this case, as the basic rule, establishments that have not been certified are to close by 8 p.m.
 Certified establishments are not to be subject to such restrictions, but please ensure that you follow the prefecture's requests if there are any.

 - If COVID-19 cases are trending upwards, dining and drinking establishments and patrons of these establishments will be requested to limit the number of people dining or drinking together as a group to up to four per table pursuant to Article 24, Paragraph 9 of the Act.
 However, groups of more than four people per table will be allowed at certified establishments if all group members have been tested.
 (Per prefectural government decision, "vaccine-and-test package" are applicable and can be used in the manner above.)

 (2) Restrictions on the use of facilities, etc.

 - Owners and managers of facilities where clusters have previously occurred or where "The Three Cs" are known to occur are asked to cooperate with necessary requests based on the infection situation in the area.

 (3) Restrictions on holding events, etc.